 As soon as the standing trustee becomes aware of an incident which may give rise to a bond or insurance claim, the standing trustee must notify the United States Trustee and the bonding or insurance company.
 The United States Trustee will assist the standing trustee with procedures to identify the extent of the potential loss and any parties responsible.
-The standing trustee must provide to the United States Trustee such information as the United States Trustee requires in order to perform this duty.
+The standing trustee must provide to the United States Trustee such information as required in order to perform this duty.
 If a standing trustee is sued in his or her capacity as trustee, the standing trustee must notify the United States Trustee.
 28 U.S.C. § 586(b).

-L. SETTLEMENTS
+K. SETTLEMENTS